kdbanman/macros/doc/gameroom.md

 ## Constraints

 - must detect and react to client divergence of game engine state
-    - gamestate hashes generated client-side, compared server-side
+    - gamestate hashes generated client-side, compared server-side (consensus)
 - must be user-id aware
     - guest uuid if none supplied
 - must be some means for player to reconnect from disconnection or accidental back button